 We are at the beginning of a profound transformation.
 It will probably be another five years before smartphones become the number 1 educational support for students.

-By François-Xavier HUSSHERR, CEO at Gutenberg Technology
+By François-Xavier HUSSHERR, Gutenberg Technology

 Read More : Mobile Learning Revolution is Unstoppable!